dbnski/dblenc/README.md

 # dblenc

 **dblenc** is a Go library for correcting double-encoded (and multiply-encoded) text values that can be found in some MySQL databases.
-The code was inspired by [`golang.org/x/text/encoding/charmap`](https://pkg.go.dev/golang.org/x/text/encoding/charmap), but which cannot handle these conversions correctly due to differences between true Latin1 and its implementation in MySQL.
+The code was inspired by [`golang.org/x/text/encoding/charmap`](https://pkg.go.dev/golang.org/x/text/encoding/charmap), but which cannot handle these conversions correctly due to slight differences with the character map MySQL uses.

 ## Background: The Problem